johanjerger/btt-c-game/README.md

 # btt-c-game

-  btt is a little c game, when you can see some basic concepts of this lenguage.
+  btt is a little c game, where you can see some basic concepts of this lenguage.

 # Installation